 In the center of Scalar

 Scalar is one of the largest conferences in Central Europe.
 It started its activities in 2014.
 The Scalar community focuses on supporting people interested in the Scala programming language.
-It allows them to develop their programming skills, learning Scala, and delve into more and more theories with practical use.
+It allows them to develop their programming skills, learn Scala, and delve into more and more theories with practical use.

 From 2014 to 2019, the conference was held in a stationary form in Poland, Warsaw.
-But since the pandemic has started, they decided to focus on digital panels online.
+But since the pandemic started, they decided to focus on digital panels online.
 In 2020, the conference was held on May 15.